maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

   ]
 }
 ```
 So far we learned describing Geospatial data in GeoJSON files.
-We will start applying this knowledge into our map applications
+We will start applying this knowledge into our map applications.

 ### 4. GeoJsonSource